Obeah: Who Were The Feared Shadow Killers Of Jamaica?

 Obeah men and women were feared, but also popular, at least to some extent and they played an important role in the lives of slaves who had no human rights.
 Slaves who had been mistreated turned to an Obeah to seek justice and revenge.

-Obeah was considered bad magic, but for many people, it seemed to empower them to shape their own existence by manipulating the spirits, both benevolent and malevolent.
+Obeah was considered bad magic, but for many people, it seemed to empower them to shape their existence by manipulating the spirits, both benevolent and malevolent.

 It should be added that most people on Jamaica, both free as well as slaves distanced themselves from the Obeah people.

-Over the years the popularity of Obeah has waned and finding Obeah men and women to reveal what they do is rare.
+Over the years, the popularity of Obeah has waned, and finding Obeah men and women to reveal what they do is rare.

-People, who use Obeahs’ services, rarely want to talk openly about it and it looks as if the old Obeah traditions are slowly fading away.
+People who use Obeahs’ services rarely want to talk openly about it, and it looks as if the old Obeah traditions are slowly fading away.

 Written by - Ellen Lloyd – AncientPages.com